 Too many political leaders, especially those backed by—and advancing the agenda of—ultra-wealthy donors and corporations, actually seem to feel that including pesky regular citizens in elections is something of an annoyance, rather than the backbone of our form of government.

 Certain politicians and their corporate benefactors apparently don't think it's enough that big money (thanks, Citizens United) now bankrolls American politics.
 Now that voting itself is under fire, what can we do?
-One idea gaining traction is Automatic Voter Registration.
+One idea gaining traction is Automatic Voter Registration (AVR).
 The US is one of the few democracies where the government does not take responsibility for registering its citizens to vote.
-But, in a hopeful sign, Oregon recently passed a law that would automatically register all citizens who have driver's licenses.
+But there is some good news.
+When Oregon passed AVR legislation back in 2015, it was all alone.
+But today there are 13 states, plus Washington, DC, that have begun working to automatically register their voters.
 Pushing for such measures is one way that we can help return power in this country to its rightful owner: the people.
 After all, shouldn't we make voting as hassle-free, if not quite as exciting, as ordering ice cream?

 Do A Waffle Lotta Good With Every Waffle Cone!

 Your waffle cone just got even sweeter!
 From Oct.
 3 to 17, we’re donating $1 for every waffle cone purchased in Scoop Shops to Advancement Project, a national civil rights organization working to progress human rights and build power in local communities.